ChRe777/CleanCode/drafts.md

 do the work of the persn.
 The difference to a boss is that he can not do the work because he has never done it.

+If you have bosses in your company instead of "good" authorities it will create always trouble, because they are in charge and must make decision from things they have never done themselves and so they did know why to decide.

 # 22.3.2019 #